Velma Barfield: Imprisonment and execution

-Barfield was imprisoned at Central Prison in Raleigh, North Carolina, in an area for escape-prone prisoners and mentally ill prisoners, as there was no designated area for women under death sentences at the time and she was the state's only female death row inmate.
+Barfield was imprisoned at Central Prison in Raleigh, North Carolina, in an area for escape-prone and mentally ill prisoners, as there was no designated area for women under death sentences at the time of her incarceration.
+She was the state's only female death row inmate.
 A death row unit for female inmates in North Carolina was subsequently established at the North Carolina Correctional Institution for Women.

 During her stay on death row, Barfield became a devout Christian.
-Her last few years were spent ministering to prisoners, for which she received praise from Billy Graham.
+Her last few years were spent ministering to prisoners, for which she received praise from evangelist Billy Graham.

 Barfield's involvement in Christian ministry was extensive enough that an effort was made to obtain a commutation to life imprisonment.

-A second basis for the appeal was the testimony of Dorothy Otnow Lewis, Professor of Psychiatry at New York University School of Medicine and an authority on violent behavior, who claimed that Barfield suffered from dissociative identity disorder.
-Lewis testified that she had spoken to Barfield's other personality, "Billy", who told her that Velma had been a victim of sexual abuse, and that he, Billy, had killed her abusers.
+A second basis for this appeal was the testimony of Dorothy Otnow Lewis, Professor of Psychiatry at New York University School of Medicine and an authority on violent behavior, who claimed that Barfield suffered from dissociative identity disorder.
+Lewis testified that she had spoken to Barfield's other personality, "Billy," who told her that Velma had been a victim of sexual abuse and that he, Billy, had killed her abusers.
 The judge was unconvinced.
 "One of them did it," Lewis quoted him as saying "I don't care which one."

-After Barfield's appeal was denied in federal court, she instructed her attorneys to abandon a further appeal to the U.S. Supreme Court.
+After Barfield's appeal was denied in federal court, she instructed her attorneys to abandon a further appeal to the United States Supreme Court, having accepted her upcoming execution and wanting to "die with dignity."
 Barfield was executed on November 2, 1984, at Central Prison.
 She released a statement before the execution: "I know that everybody has gone through a lot of pain, all the families connected, and I am sorry, and I want to thank everybody who have been supporting me all these six years."
 Barfield chose as her last meal Cheez Doodles and Coca-Cola.
-Barfield was buried in a small, rural North Carolina cemetery near her first husband, Thomas Burke.
+She was buried in a small, rural North Carolina cemetery near her first husband, Thomas Burke.
+Barfield had requested that her organs be used for transplant purposes, but this was not possible since her heart could not be restarted.
+However, her corneas and some of her skin tissue were donated.

 Barfield's execution raised some political controversies when Governor Jim Hunt, who was challenging incumbent Jesse Helms for his U.S. Senate seat, rejected Barfield's request for clemency.